-Claire represents parents in a wide variety of private and public law cases concerning children and specialises in representing parents and other family members in care proceedings.
+Claire qualified as a solicitor in September 2013.
+She represents parents in a wide variety of private and public law cases concerning children and specialises in representing parents and other family members in care proceedings.
 She is a member of The Law Society’s Children Law Accreditation scheme.

 Claire has experience representing parties in complex care proceedings including those involving international elements (where the child may be placed abroad either with a parent or a family member), where non-accidental injury of the child has been alleged, where there are disputed allegations of domestic violence, where a parent’s learning disability is the main concern and where there are issues concerning mental health and drug misuse.